How to Grow Perfect Sweet Peas

 I’m not sure how a little climbing flower from Sicily evolved to smell like a cotton candy dream, but somehow the humble sweet pea has managed it.
 If a seagull pecked out both your eyes and flew off with them, my advice would be to grow sweet peas.
 You can forget vision!
 When you live in the same universe as the Sweet Pea, olfaction is king!

 These heavenly-scented flowers bloom in almost every colour - mottled pastels, striped reds and purples, salmon pink, pure white with ruffles - set atop long thin stems that make them perfect for picking.
 Sweet peas epitomise spring, ushering in seasons of cloudless skies and warm weather.
-They’re easy to grow (although trickier to perfect) and will reward your care and diligent watering with weeks of blooms and a garden that smells like a parfumerie.
+They’re easy to grow and will reward your care and diligent watering with weeks of blooms and a garden that smells like a parfumerie.

 A mass of fragrant sweet pea blooms in spring